 Autoclaving: Sterilization via a pressurized, high-temperature steam process.

 Auxiliary Energy Subsystem: Equipment using conventional fuel to supplement the energy output of a solar system.
-This might be, for example, an oil- fueled generator that adds to the electrical output of a substitutes for the solar system during long overcast periods when there is not enough sunlight.
+This might be, for example, an oil- fueled generator that adds to the electrical output of substitutes for the solar system during long overcast periods when there is not enough sunlight.

 Auxiliary Equipment: Extra machinery needed to support the operation of a power plant or other large facility.